 A 46-year-old member asked:

-is rathkes cleft cyst treatable?
+Is rathkes cleft cyst treatable?

 1 doctor answer • 1 doctor weighed in

-30 years experience Neurosurgery
+Neurosurgery 32 years experience

 If symptomatic: Rathke's cleft cyst is a developmental remnant of rathke pouch, a normal structure formed during development of the pituitary gland.
 Most cysts are found incidentally during MRI scanning for other reasons.